GeniALE/SiteWebGeniALE/README.md

 ### Installing

-1. Clone the repo 'git clone https://github.com/GeniALE/SiteWebGeniALE.git'
+1. Clone the repo `git clone https://github.com/GeniALE/SiteWebGeniALE.git`
-2. Go into the directory 'cd SiteWebGeniALE'
+2. Go into the directory `cd SiteWebGeniALE`
-3. Create your virtual environment 'virtualenv env' You must specify python3 if you have multiple Python versions on your system.
+3. Create your virtual environment: `virtualenv env`

+   **Note**: You must specify python3 if you have multiple Python versions on your system.
-4. Activate the env 'source env/bin/activate'(OSX/POSIX) or 'env\Scripts\activate'(Windows).
+4. Activate the env:

+    -  `source env/bin/activate` (OSX|POSIX)
+    -  `env\Scripts\activate` (Windows).
-5. Install dependencies 'pip install -r requirements.txt'
+5. Install dependencies: `pip install -r requirements.txt`
-6. Run migrations 'python manage.py migrate'
+6. Run migrations: `python manage.py migrate`
-7. Start the website 'python manage.py runserver'
+7. Start the website: `python manage.py runserver`

 You can use the following admin by default: